dvcoders/15fa-intro-web/reference/README.md

 Browsers such as Chrome and Firefox use a method known as sandboxing as a security feature.
 Malicious code from a website will be prevented from causing damage and accessing the system's files.

+## Server

+### What is an IP Address?

+An IP address is a unique number assigned to computer while you're connected to a computer network (using TCP/IP - there are protocols).

+Servers usually have their own IP address and can be accessed through that address.
+However most people just type in the website they want to go to (ex.
+[Twitter.com](https://twitter.com)) and DNS does the rest

+<small>If you'd like to read more about IP and DNS look at the [extra-reference](./extra-reference/README.md) section</small>

+An IP address looks like this: **192.235.5.154**

+Just to put it into perspective, IPv4 can hold 4.2 billion unique addresses (2^32).
+IPv6 can hold 3.4 * 10^38 addresses (2^128).

+### What are the differences between Client and Server?

+- A "client" is what the user uses on their machine to request information from servers (websites usually).

+- A "server" is a computer which handles a client's request (web page, file, video, etc.)

+The web browser you're using right now is the "client" on your computer which helps you request web pages like Youtube, Facebook, or Reddit.

+The client can be thought of as a customer at a restaurant.
+They look a menu, decide what they want, and make a request to the waiter (server) who places that order.
+Some time later the waiter comes back with the meal.
+The waiter is able to create the meal through the kitchen; when the meal was done the waiter responded to the customer's request with a completed meal.

+**Note**: The customer did not go into the kitchen to make their own meal.
+They trusted that waiter would fulfill their request.

 ### How the browser gets HTML/CSS from a server?
 - Browsers and servers need to interact in a  **fixed** and agreed upon manner
 - We can call this a protocol